muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 * Section 5.1 "Operator Network Assistance"

-* Section 5.2 "Reactive Network Assurance".
+* Section 5.2 "Network active and reactive assurance".
 This area is also related to "Root Cause Analysis" Section 5.2.1

 * Section 5.3 "Predictive Analytics" which includes "Proactive